Softoft/pdgen/docs/index.md

   - icon: 🔗
     title: Integration Ready
     details: Easily integrate pdgen into your existing Python projects and workflows.
-footer: Made with ❤️ by softoft
+footer: Made with fun by softoft
 ---

 # Welcome to pdgen Documentation